unepwcmc/ProtectedPlanet/docs/downloads.md

 As the polygon and points geometries are stored separately, we create a postgres `VIEW` during import that is based on a `UNION` of the two tables.
-This view is managed by `Download::Config.downloads_view`, which selects the appropriate view based on whether a portal release exists (uses portal materialized views) or falls back to the standard WDPA release views managed by `Wdpa::Release`.
+This view is `Download::Config.downloads_view`, which resolves to the portal materialized view `portal_downloads_protected_areas`.
+The pre-portal fallback was removed in Aug 2026 along with the WDPA S3 importer that built it.

 ### Caching